titocampis/b-tool-dcompose/README.md

 ### Secrets

 In order to export the `mail_username` and the `mail_password` from the `mail service` we use **docker secrets**.
-So before running the application, you should fulfill the content of the following files:
+So before running the application, the content of the following files must be fulfilled:

 - `secret_mail_username.conf`
 - `secret_mail_password.conf`